unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway.md

 to content and translate it into their own language.

--   The “gateway languages” at the world level comprise the smallest number of languages through which content can be delivered to every other language, via translation by bilingual speakers. *For example, French is a gateway language for minority languages in Francophone Africa in that content available in French can be translated by
+-   The “gateway languages” at the world level comprise the smallest number of languages of wider communication through which content can be delivered to every other language, via translation by bilingual speakers. *For example, French is a gateway language for minority languages in Francophone Africa in that content available in French can be translated by